← Previous Story Fiction Directory Next Story →

 The First Thing You Think

 I studied the pointer finger where it rested on a bed of reddening slush.
 Mom choked the steering wheel, pale, on the verge of a full faint.
 I remained serene, or perhaps detached would be more accurate.
 Wasn’t it strange that I’d always thought my body was the same thing as me?
-The thing in my lap was no longer my finger but merely a finger, and I was still me.
+The thing in my lap was no longer my finger but merely a finger, and yet my identity remained whole.
 How much of my body could go away before I stopped being me?

-“Fingers can be reattached for up to six hours,” Mom said in a tone that would have sounded confident if her voice weren’t shaking.
+“Fingers can be reattached for up to six hours."
+My mother's voice trembled even if her tone was self-assured.
 “Everything will be fine.
+Okay?
 Everything will be absolutely fine.”

 It will be fine, I agreed privately.
 Even if Mom was wrong and I lost the finger forever, I’d continue growing up.
 My other fingers would grow larger while this one decomposed like that bird Grant Welker found on the soccer field.

 As if in a dream, I watched my good hand reach into the styrofoam cooler.
 Now that it was chilled the finger felt more alien than ever.
-I lifted it closer to my face and a frisson passed along the length of my jaw like the curtain of an incipient rainstorm.
+I lifted it closer to my face and a frisson crept along the length of my jaw like the curtain of an incipient rainstorm.
+My will was overcome by desire unlike any I'd ever experienced.

-It was an illness, I supposed, and must be suppressed.
+It was an illness, I decided, and it must be suppressed.
 No one had to tell me that.
-The expanse of my life became visible to me: I would meet a woman and marry, advance in a career, raise children—a long and happy life that anyone would be lucky to have.
-But there, at the end of it, I still died alone, separated even from those at my bedside by the secret it was already my burden to keep.
+The expanse of my life became visible to me: I would meet a woman and marry, advance in a career, raise children.
+A long, happy, and normal life.
+But there, at the end of it, I died alone, separated even from those at my bedside by the shame whose burden I had already begun to carry.

 The emergency surgeon set up a screen between my face and my hand and injected a local anesthetic.
 There was nothing they could do to conceal the tugging.
 As soon as we were alone, Mom knelt beside me.